MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 The following information is needed to enable your tenant and users for the Preview:

 Information is also needed on the users that will have access to the end user features and analytics features.
-Please provide the information in the following format:
+Provide the information in the following format:

 Tenant Domain @yourcompany.onmicrosoft.com, @yourcompany.com
 Tenant ID 5b290d16-e231-4091-8177-9f3c9bd937a2